maniaplanet/script-xmlrpc/XmlRpcListing.md

 	[
 		"{
+			"restarted": false, //< true if the script was restarted "mode": {
+				"updated": true, //< true if the mode was changed "name": "TimeAttack" //< The name of the mode
+			},
-			"restarted": false, //< true if the script was restarted "time": 123450 //< Server time when the callback was sent }"
+			"time": 123450 //< Server time when the callback was sent }"
 	]